ageweke/fortitude/README-erector.md

 ## Current Status

-Currently, Fortitude is feature-complete and extremely well-tested.
+Currently, Fortitude is feature-complete and extremely well-tested (548 examples and counting!).
 However, it is largely yet-undocumented, which is why current users of Erector are the best candidates for its very first beta users.

 Further, Fortitude has not yet been used "in anger" in the real world yet.
 As such, bugs are likely to crop up, including perhaps some obvious ones, but they will be fixed extremely quickly.
 You can help Fortitude get ready for prime time as quickly as possible by using it, and reporting any issues that crop up!

+Fortitude _is_ API-stable, however: at this point, backwards-incompatible changes to its API are heavily discouraged, and, ideally, will not be made.
+You should feel confident starting to build a codebase of Fortitude code without worry that you'll have to make big changes later.

 ## Getting Help